-Making a silly mistake on an exam is one of the most frustrating things in college.
+Making a silly exam mistake is one of the most frustrating things in college.

 If you miss an answer because you forgot to study it or the question went right over your head, you can deal with it.